Jewish pro-Palestinian protesters occupy Ottawa Parliament building

 Demonstrators were also seen protesting outside the building.

-Videos shared to social media show protesters holding a sit-in while holding signs, chanting and singing.
-The demonstration is being held in support of Palestinians and to call on the Canadian government to implement an arms embargo with Israel.
+Videos shared to social media showed protesters holding a sit-in while holding signs, chanting and singing.
+The demonstration was held in support of Palestinians and to call on the Canadian government to implement an arms embargo with Israel.

 "Our politicians cannot be complacent in these marble hallways while Israel continues to burn Palestinians alive in their tents," said Niall Ricardo an organizer with the group Independent Jewish Voices Canada, in a news release.